newsuk/times-components/packages/jest-serializer/README.md

 It's designed to aid you with your tests that use Jest with no other requirements \* other than importing the desired serializers for your needs.

-\* there's currently a dependency on `react-native-web` that needs removal.

 ### Supported

 - Jest@21.2.1